Firmware Upgrade¶

 Update using other tools¶

-to work on your system, and/or your Black Magic host platform is not the
+be useful if you have trouble getting bmputil to work on your system, your Black Magic host platform is not the

-native and is not supported by bmputil
+native platform, or your platform is not supported by bmputil.

-dfu-util on Linux/macOS¶
+dfu-util on Linux/macOS

-.
+Install dfu-util.
 On macOS you can use homebrew, macports or fink depending

 on your preferred package manager.
 You will need version 0.8.0 or greater to support the dfuse commands.